huangwb8/GSClassifier.principle/docs/Model-establishment.md

 ```

-The usage of `parCallEnsemble` (for huge amount of samples) is similar.
+The usage of `parCallEnsemble` (for a huge amount of samples) is similar.
 Empirically, `parCallEnsemble` can not perform better than `callEnsemble` in a small cohort for the process of xgboost would take advantage of multiple CPU cores.

 ## Number of SubModel {#topicSubmodel}